kumagai-group/pydefect/docs_rst/tutorial.rst

 We then calculate the band structure (BS), density of states (DOS), and dielectric constants.
-In the defect calculations, the BS is used for determining the valence band maximum (VBM) and conduction band minimum (CBM), while the static dielectric constant, or a sum of ion-clamped and ionic dielectric tensors, is needed for correcting the defect formation energies.
+In the defect calculations, the BS is used for determining the valence band maximum (VBM) and conduction band minimum (CBM), while the dielectric constant, or a sum of electronic (or ion-clamped) and ionic dielectric tensors, is needed for correcting the defect formation energies.

 First, we create :code:`band/`, :code:`dos/` and :code:`dielectric/` in :code:`unitcell/`
 and copy :code:`POSCAR` from :code:`unitcell/structure_opt/`
-and type the following command in each directory,
+and type the following command in each directory:

 ::